nf-core/eager/docs/usage.md

 If you want to filter out reads that don't map to a circular chromosome, turn this on.
 By default this option is turned off.

+## BWA Mem

+### `--bwamem`

+Turn this on to utilize BWA Mem instead of `bwa aln` for alignment.
+Can be quite useful for modern DNA, but is rarely used in projects for ancient DNA.

 ## Read Filtering and Conversion Parameters